mjc-school/MJC-School/modules/module #3. REST API Advanced/README.md

 ### Task #4
 1.Spring Security should be used as a security framework.

+2.Application should support only stateless user authentication and verify integrity of JWT token.
-2.Application should support user-based authentication.
-This means a user is stored in a database with some basic information and a password.
+Users should be stored in a database with some basic information and a password.

 User Permissions:

 2.1.
 Guest:
-   * Read operations for main entity:
+   * Read operations for main entity.
    * Signup.
    * Login.